Chessboard: Variant boards

 Variant chessboard shapes and sizes go back to the Persian origins of the game in the 10th century, when the book Muraj adh-dhahab (Board of the Gods) described six different variants of chess, including circular and cylinder chess.
 Due to the widespread creation of new variants, a wide variety of sizes can be found.
-Gliński's hexagonal chess utilises a board with 91 hexagonal spaces of three different colours.
+Gliński's hexagonal chess utilizes a board with 91 hexagonal spaces of three different colors.
 One innovation of the 13th century was the cylindrical board for use in cylinder chess.

 The board used for the Persian Tamerlane chess is one of the first recorded variant chessboards, with eleven columns by ten rows along with two citadels.
 Each player has a citadel to the right of their second rank, which may be occupied by the opponent's king, in which case that opponent may declare a draw.
 In 1617, Pietro Carrera proposed a variant that received his name, Carrera's Chess, with a 10×8 board, later used in other variants such as Capablanca chess and Gothic Chess.
 Other sizes, with ten rows by ten columns, are used in Omega Chess and Grand Chess; Omega Chess has four additional squares, one in each corner of the board.
 Los Alamos chess uses a smaller 6×6 board.

 Japanese shogi uses a board with nine columns by nine rows.
 The board of Chinese xianqi consists of nine columns by ten rows; here, the pieces are placed on the intersections of the lines that divide the squares, rather than within the squares themselves.
 Each player has a 3×3 palace in the central three columns and the closest three rows, within which the player's general and advisors must stay.
 Between the central two rows is a river that the elephant cannot cross and past which the soldier increases in strength.
 A similar board without a river is used in Korean janggi.

 Some chess variants use more than a single board per match.
 Bughouse chess, for example, involves four players playing two simultaneous matches on separate boards.
 Alice Chess is a popular variant which is usually played on two boards to facilitate the movement of pieces between the boards.
 Three-dimensional boards are often represented by multiple two-dimensional boards.
 Variants may use anywhere from two to eight boards.
-For example, Raumschach utilises five boards of twenty-five squares each, totaling 125 squares.
-Another noteworthy variant, Star Trek Chess, utilises a board of sixty-four squares divided into seven levels.
-Star Trek Chess uses a board with movable parts divided into seven levels.
+For example, Raumschach utilizes five boards of twenty-five squares each, totaling 125 squares.
+Another noteworthy variant, Star Trek Chess, utilizes a board of sixty-four squares with movable parts divided into seven levels.
 In the initial position, each player occupies two of the movable four-square attack boards.
 The white pieces start in the lower level, using attack boards connected to this level and the first two rows of the board, while the black pieces start at the top, using the attack boards and first two rows of the third level.